 Holiday Park (find out more here)

-Aside from all the wonderful nature provisions, holiday homeowners can make use of the reception building, an onsite shop with all the usual provisions, gas exchange, Wi-Fi available for purchase and an information centre with brochures covering local facilities and attractions.
-Dogs are also very welcome in the park, with designated dog walks and off-lead areas available to residents.
+Aside from all the wonderful nature provisions, holiday homeowners can make use of the on-site shop with all the usual provisions, gas exchange, playground and EV charging (charges apply).

 A daily ferry service runs during the main season, from where you can travel by boat along the entire lake, with docking points at Bowness, Windermere Jetty Museum, Brockhole - home of the Lake District National Park Visitor Centre - and Ambleside, a larger tourist resort on the northern edge of the lake with shops, restaurants and a cinema.